LF-Engineering/sync-data-sources/README.md

 - Use: `cd sources; make; ./dry_run.sh prod` even if you don't have correct `p2o.py` stack installed.

+# EC2

+Login to EC2 `test` or `prod` instance.
+SDS runs as a cron job there, use `crontab -e` to stop or change SDS running configuration.
+Examples on how to run `SDS` manually or in debug mode can be found in `RUN_DEBUG_POD.md`.

 # Helm

 - Go to `helm-charts/sds-helm` and follow instructions from `README.md` file in that derectory.
 Helm chart contains everything needed to run entire stack.